jesperolsson-se/Eolang-exercises/README.md

 for design constructs that run in counter with the fundamental concepts, simply because the program was implemented in, e.g., Java or C#.

-However, eolang looks like a fun puzzle even if we ignore the philsophical aspects.
-Even in normal situations, picking up a new language is likely to alter some aspect of how you think approach some problem or another, but EO takes this a few steps further.
+Even if we ignore the philosophical aspects, eolang does look like a fun puzzle.
+Picking up a new language is likely to alter some way of how you think to approach some problem or another, but EO takes this a few steps further.
 The syntax is obviously far from any C dialect and many common constructs (e.g., classes, mutability and operators) are forbidden by design.

 Many of these constraints are bound to give rise to their fair share of controversy.
 However, the central character -